Whitney Way Thore Shows Off Bikini Body In Series Of Seaside Snaps

 Whitney’s dark brown hair seemed to be pulled up into a chignon with some longer pieces pulled out to frame her face.
 She wore natural-looking makeup for the two images.
 Whitney added some texture and color to her tresses with a scarf that appeared to have the same colors as her suit.
 The TLC star smiled brightly for the camera.

-In image number two, Whitney tiled her head backward and into the sunlight.
+In image No. 2, Whitney tilted her head backward and into the sunlight.
 She pulled up the sides of her bikini bottom to show off her legs.

 Fans loved the sunny shots and how lovely and happy Whitney looked in the photos.